bristermitten/pdm/README.md

 **That's it!** All dependencies should be downloaded and loaded into the classpath, including transitive dependencies.
 Any that failed will be logged gracefully.

+## Repositories
+PDM has 2 default repositories:
+* Maven Central
+* Spigot - this provides the spigot classes based on the current server version.

+Custom repositories can be added with `RepositoryManager#addRepository`.
+An instance of `RepositoryManager` is exposed through `PluginDependencyManager#getManager#getRepositoryManager`.

 ## Todo